 The Oregon School Boards Association distributes Robert Brady Charitable Trust grants to districts for distribution to needy students.

-Information about how to apply for the next round of grants will be posted October of 2019.
+Information about how to apply for the next round of grants will be posted in the fall of 2021.